 One commenter remarked on the disastrous effects on truckers and the public if this rule were to be introduced.
-“As an Over the road driver, limiting our speed under the posted limit is not a good idea.”
+“As an Over road driver, limiting our speed under the posted limit is not a good idea.”

 Concerns about more traffic congestion, frustrated drivers, long lines of trucks, and countless other annoyances that would plague over 3,600,000 drivers are also being shared.

-Along with the 5,400+ public comments on the issue, some leading trucking publications have commented publicly on their own websites about the implications of such changes and their support/opposition around speed limiters.
+Along with the 5,400+ public comments on the issue, some leading trucking publications have commented publicly on their websites about the implications of such changes and their support/opposition around speed limiters.

-“ATA is pleased that the Federal Motor Carrier Safety Administration is pursuing a constructive, data-driven approach to the issue of truck speed limiters in its latest proposal,” ATA President and CEO Chris Spear said in a press release.
+“ATA is pleased that the Federal Motor Carrier Safety Administration is pursuing a constructive, data-driven approach to the issue of truck speed limiter in its latest proposal,” ATA President and CEO Chris Spear said in a press release.
 “We intend to thoroughly review FMCSA’s proposal, and we look forward to working with the agency to shape a final rule that is consistent with our policy supporting the use of speed limiters in conjunction with numerous other safety technologies.”

-The Owner-Operator Independent Drivers Association, had the following to say.
+The Owner-Operator Independent Drivers Association had the following to say.

 “Studies and research have already proven what we were all taught long ago in driver’s ed classes, that traffic is safest when vehicles all travel at the same relative speed,” OOIDA President and CEO Todd Spencer said in a press release.
 “Limiting trucks to speeds below the flow of traffic increases interactions between vehicles, which can lead to more crashes.”
-But the fuel efficiency benefits seen by many fleets make the option appealing, especially given the high diesel prices.
+However, the fuel efficiency benefits seen by many fleets make the option appealing, especially given the high diesel prices.